SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

 1. Select the **SQLVM** resource and now you can see the dashboard of **SQLVM** SQL Server -Azure Arc from Azure Portal.

     ![](media/Ex1-Task2-Step12.png)

-1. Now, click on Next from the lower right corner to move on to the next page.

 <validation step="f00aaa9f-7a98-4314-9310-a1fcd61130aa" />